jmtilli/stirmake/README.md

 `No X and rule not found`

 The file X does not exist and there is no rule to make it

+`Can't lock DB.
+Other stirmake running?
+Exiting.`

+Stirmake was unable to obtain a lock on the command database.
+This means likely another stirmake instance is running for the same project hierarchy.

 ## References